Exit Project: History

 EXIT project was formed in 2001 as an open experimental music community of musicians.
 "Open" means that any thoughtful and contented musician could join in and contribute.
 The point was from the start to create a non-commercial music project.
 The first lineup was: RO-mix (Guitars, Programming, Vocals), Michael (keyboards, vocals, programming).
 Soon Michael parted, but in a year the band grew in size, when Oleg Smirnov (Guitars, producer), Vladimir "Big" Glushko (Drums), Michael "Kotovsky" Finagin (double bass), Anton Kochurkin (Flute) joined the project.
-The band released the first studio album of EXIT Project – "Live Electricity" (2002) under caring pursuit of the band's manager Valery "MIF" Mifodovsky.

 The first album of the project Live Electricity, was released in 2002 by the label CD Land Records.
 Several songs from the album entered different compilations.
 All the sale proceeds from the album were directed to the WWF program (protection of animals).
 The album received highly positive reviews from the critics, and the band was identified to have its own unique style by the top music critic and journalist Artemy Troitsky.

 In 2004 having played some local-scale shows and recorded a demo-release for live show program "Quintet "Michael "Kotovsky" Finagin and Anton Kochurkin left the band.
-The "Quintet" was fully live band contrasting predominately electronic first album Live Electricity.
-The remaining lineup, literally a trio of RO-mix, Oleg Smirnov and Vladimir "BIG" Glushko developed further the material and rearranged it to fully include electronic instruments into live gigs.
-The trio appeared in several remarkable festivals in Russia and Ukraine in 2006 anв was highly noted by the critics as well as publicity.

 Meanwhile, the second album of the band, Hack The World, which was mostly a studio work.
 "Hack the World" was predominantly Electronic music, and was released in 2005 by the declaration FREE!MUSIC 2.1, which allows anyone download and use the music freely.
 Some of its tracks were used in an audio-story Karandash i samodelkin v Egipte, by Moscow-based art project called Audio-Theater.
 The album became a success, and the musical journals Salon Audio Video and Avtozvuk released the album in a 50,000 copies edition as an add-on to the journal issue.
 Songs from the album were also used for the audio-show Space Mowgli based on a story by Strugatsky brothers and in Peoples book based on Yevgeniy Grishkovts's Rivers.
-However, the album was totally a studio work and the tracks have never been performed live.

 After the success of Hack The World the band started an active touring career in various venues as well as Russian and Ukrainian jazz, alternative and rock festivals, including InProg (2006), Space of Joy (2006), Pustye Holmi (2006), etc. It was in these days when the unique style of the band was named by the critics as art-fusion.
+On 22 October 2007, the band together with Sergey Letov were the first to perform at the TV show "Brat Jivyom" ("Taking Alive") on the major Russian TV channel O2TV.
+The official DVD released by the O2TV channel followed this remarkable performance.
+The following year (2008) this line-up of performers broke up, having naturally completed its agenda.